-Bulow Woods Hiking Trail is a 4.1 mile out and back trail located near Ormond Beach, FL that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible year-round.
+Bulow Woods Hiking Trail is a 4.1 mile moderately trafficked out and back trail located near Ormond Beach, Florida that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Directions from Ormond Beach, FL: Travel approximately 5 miles north along Old Dixie Highway to reach the southern entrance.
 Trail begins from the main parking lot.

 the North side of the bike trail was quite rooty. my gf wrecked but was ok.
 I saw gators, armidillos and a deer. very pretty

 I traveled from North Florida looking for trails to hike with my dog.
 I was a bit thrown off at first by the residential neighborhoods surrounding the area including inside the state park.
 However, once we found Fairchild (make sure this is where you park) the trail was not crowded a bit.
 Typical Florida trail, flat, a little muddy, but some lovely scenery.
 Some swampy scenic area the first mile, a marsh second mile, a small stream past the third mile.
 We saw some tortoises & beautiful wetland birds.
 I took the trail in January so no problem with bugs!
 Enjoy!

 Found this beautiful place while on a beach vacation.
 I can only handle so many days of staring at the surf with a beer in hand, so I did a little searching and tackled this trail on a muggy Florida day.
 Amazing trail, swampy and primordial.
 The flora was spectacular--huge live oaks in every direction, interspersed with swamps and scrubland.
 I truly felt transported to a pre-human era.
 Such a wonderous place, although the 5 or 6 huge black snakes I saw along the trail creeped me out a bit!
 Don't do this trail if you don't like reptiles!